Driving Lessons in Knoxville

 Craig Smith the current owner has been with Safeway Driving School / Drive-Rite since 1989 and was instrumental in developing the methods for the classroom instruction.
 He was born in Knoxville and grew up in Blount County.
 He attended William Blount High School.
 During high school he was active in FCA, drama club, wrestling, and was captain of the football team.
 During this same time he was also active in his church’s youth group and Royal Ambassadors.
 He was elected Royal Ambassadors state president and was invited to be a SBC Page at the national Southern Baptist convention being held in Los Angeles, CA.

 Craig attended East Tennessee State University in Johnson City, TN.
 He majored in business finance.
 While at ETSU he was active in Sigma Nu fraternity.
 After college he worked for Nation Wide Driver Improvement Services Inc. before starting to work with Safeway Driving School.
-He had to train with AAA in Louisville, KY to be able to be an instructor.
-There his instructor trainers were Charles A. Butler and Dr. Francis C. Kenel of AAA.
+He did his traing with AAA in Louisville, KY to be able to be an instructor.
+His instructor trainers were Charles A. Butler and Dr. Francis C. Kenel of AAA.
 Craig says, “Training under Dr. Kenel is, in my opinion, very valuable as he was a consultant in developing many modern safe driving programs and manuals.”
 “Dr. Frank, as he is referred to, also consulted on our own states (TN) driving handbook.”
 Craig is married to Sheri Smith for 20 years.
 They attend Redemption Church International where he is over the Service Department.
 They have three children and three grandchildren.